 - 🔓 Make it accessible.
 Keep team knowledge up-to-date and accessible 24/7.
-Store information in a centralized system that supports content management.
+Store information in a centralized system that supports digital content management.

 - ♻️ Recycle.
-Curate and repurpose content.
+Curate and repurpose digital content.
 Transform one-off checklists into templates, single documents into guides, and manuals into video tutorials.